Sri Petaling line extension: Opening

 Fare increases are based on the distance traveled on the extension.

 Services and rolling stock

-For the extension, 50 new sets of six-car light rail vehicles (LRV) were ordered from CRRC Zhuzhou Locomotive Co., Ltd. Eight sets served the initial section from Sri Petaling to Kinrara BK 5.
+In conjunction with the extension project, 50 new sets of six-car light rail vehicles (LRV) were ordered from CRRC Zhuzhou Locomotive Co., Ltd..
+Eight sets served the initial section from Sri Petaling to Kinrara BK 5.
 The trains were designed to provide more comfort for commuters.
 The new trains are equipped with wheelchair compartments, designated priority seating, walkthrough carriages, stainless steel seats, onboard destination displays, an integrated dynamic route map, and CCTV cameras for additional security, providing the line with these features for the first time.
+As the extension progressed, the new rolling stock was used for the newer sections of the line.
+Due to the difference in the signalling systems, the new rolling stock was not used for services beyond Sri Petaling station, which were still using the older Adtranz electric multiple unit (EMU) trains.
+Passengers were required to switch trains at Sri Petaling station between the extension of the line and services on the existing portion beyond Sri Petaling.